Roboy/roboy-ros-control/README.md

 export GAZEBO_MODEL_PATH=~/.gazebo/models:$GAZEBO_MODEL_PATH
 ```
 If you run gazebo now it should pop up without complaints and show an empty world.
-# Installation
-project also depends on the [flexrayusbinterface](https://github.com/Roboy/flexrayusbinterface) and [common_utilities](https://github.com/Roboy/common_utilities).

 ## clone repos
+The project also depends on the [flexrayusbinterface](https://github.com/Roboy/flexrayusbinterface) and [common_utilities](https://github.com/Roboy/common_utilities).
-The repos can be cloned with the folowing commands, where the submodule commands attempt to pull the [flexrayusbinterface](https://github.com/Roboy/flexrayusbinterface) and [common_utilities](https://github.com/Roboy/common_utilities).
+The repos can be cloned with the folowing commands, where the submodule command attempts to pull the [flexrayusbinterface](https://github.com/Roboy/flexrayusbinterface) and [common_utilities](https://github.com/Roboy/common_utilities).
 ```
 #!bash
 git clone https://github.com/Roboy/ros_control
 cd ros_control
-git submodule init
-git submodule update
+git submodule update --init --recursive
 ```
 ## Build
 Please follow the installation instructions for [flexrayusbinterface](https://github.com/Roboy/flexrayusbinterface) before proceeding.
+### patching WinTypes.h
 Additionally you need to patch two typedefs in WinTypes.h, which comes with the ftd2xx driver, because they are conflicting with the gazebo header FreeImage.h.
 ```
 #!bash